dainiusjocas/lucene-grep/README.md

 Lucene Monitor based grep-like utility.
 Usage: lmgrep [OPTIONS] LUCENE_QUERY [FILES]
 Supported options:
   -q, --query QUERY                           Lucene query string(s).
 If specified then all the positional arguments are interpreted as files.
       --queries-file QUERIES_FILE             A file path to the Lucene query strings with their config.
 If specified then all the positional arguments are interpreted as files.
       --tokenizer TOKENIZER                   Tokenizer to use, one of: [keyword letter standard unicode-whitespace whitespace]
       --case-sensitive?
-CASE_SENSITIVE    false  If text should be case sensitive --ascii-fold?
-ASCII_FOLDED          true   If text should be ascii folded --stem?
-STEMMED                     true   If text should be stemmed --stemmer STEMMER                          Which stemmer to use for token stemming, one of: [arabic armenian basque catalan danish dutch english estonian finnish french german german2 hungarian irish italian kp lithuanian lovins norwegian porter portuguese romanian russian spanish swedish turkish]
+CASE_SENSITIVE        If text should be case sensitive --ascii-fold?
+ASCII_FOLDED              If text should be ascii folded --stem?
+STEMMED                         If text should be stemmed --stemmer STEMMER                       Which stemmer to use for token stemming, one of: [arabic armenian basque catalan danish dutch english estonian finnish french german german2 hungarian irish italian kp lithuanian lovins norwegian porter portuguese romanian russian spanish swedish turkish]
       --with-score                            If the matching score should be computed --format FORMAT                         How the output should be formatted, one of: [edn json string] --template TEMPLATE                     The template for the output string, e.g.: file={{file}} line-number={{line-number}} line={{line}}
       --pre-tags PRE_TAGS                     A string that the highlighted text is wrapped in, use in conjunction with --post-tags
       --post-tags POST_TAGS                   A string that the highlighted text is wrapped in, use in conjunction with --pre-tags
       --excludes EXCLUDES                     A GLOB that filters out files that were matched with a GLOB --skip-binary-files                     If a file that is detected to be binary should be skipped.
 Available for Linux and MacOS only.
-      --with-empty-lines                         When provided on the input that does not match write an empty line to STDOUT.
+      --with-empty-lines                      When provided on the input that doesn't match write an empty line to STDOUT.
       --with-scored-highlights                ALPHA: Instructs to highlight with scoring.
       --[no-]split                            If a file (or STDIN) should be split by newline.
       --hyperlink                             If a file should be printed as hyperlinks.
       --with-details                          For JSON and EDN output adds raw highlights list.
-      --word-delimiter-graph-filter WDGF  0      WordDelimiterGraphFilter configurationFlags as per https://lucene.apache.org/core/7_4_0/analyzers-common/org/apache/lucene/analysis/miscellaneous/WordDelimiterGraphFilter.html
+      --word-delimiter-graph-filter WDGF      WordDelimiterGraphFilter configurationFlags as per https://lucene.apache.org/core/7_4_0/analyzers-common/org/apache/lucene/analysis/miscellaneous/WordDelimiterGraphFilter.html
       --only-analyze                          When provided output will be analyzed text.
-  -h, --help
+      --analysis ANALYSIS                 {}  The analysis chain configuration -h, --help
 ```